TheOdinProject/curriculum/ruby/ruby.md

 * If you'd still like to learn more about how to really design more concise, effective, purposeful classes, check out [Practical Object-Oriented Design in Ruby](http://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330) from Sandi Metz.

 ### PAIR PROJECT: Good Programming with OOP
+Estimated Time: 6-8 hours

+Get a partner and do the [OOP Programming Project](oop_project.md).

 ## Ruby on the Web